boyoon-c/memory-game/README.md

 ## Instructions to play the game
 - Two players alternate turns.
 - Each player should flip three cards at a time to find a match.
-- When the three cards are a match, that player who flipped the cards gets one point.
+- When the three flipped cards match, the player who flipped them earns one point.
-- When the cards that are flipped do not match, players do not get a point.
-Cards are automatically flipped down and the next player gets the turn.
+- If the flipped cards do not match, players do not get a point.
+The cards are automatically flipped back down, and it's the next players' turn.
 - Scores accumulate until there are no more cards to flip.
-- Player with a higher score wins and the game ends.
+- The player with a higher score wins, and the game ends.

 ## Pseudo code
 ```